 Monmouth Comprehensive School's inclusive Specialist Resource Base (SRB) provides students with complex needs the opportunity to experience education alongside their peers.
 We support all students to access elements of mainstream where appropriate, alongside specialist teaching, learning and wellbeing delivery.
 Provision is developed through person centred practice and is supported by close working with multiagency partners.

-Admission to the SRB is determined by a team of professionals agreed by the Local Authority ALN panel and based upon identification of complex needs related to the following areas:

-- Severe learning difficulties

-- Autistic spectrum disorder

-- Speech, language and communication challenges

-- Physical and medical challenges.
+Admission to the SRB is determined by a team of professionals agreed by the Local Authority ALN panel and based upon identification of complex needs related to the following areas: • Severe learning difficulties • Autistic spectrum disorder • Speech, language and communication challenges • Physical and medical challenges.
 Led by Mr Hobbs, the base is staffed by a team with specialist skills balanced to meet the needs of all students in the SRB.
 Specialist interventions used include; ELKLAN, Step Back, Attention Autism, Word Aware, Makaton, Numicon and Precision Teaching.

-Found in the heart of the school, the SRB has a suite of 8 classrooms, alongside small group rooms, a sensory room, sensory garden and a fully equipped hygiene room.
+Found in the heart of the school the SRB has a suite of 7 classrooms, alongside small group rooms, a sensory room, sensory garden and a fully equipped hygiene room.

 Within the SRB we work to ensure our students have the same opportunities and access to key facilities as their mainstream peers with adjustments made where necessary.
 All students in the SRB receive bespoke support timetables and packages designed through person centred practice.

-Students accessing the SRB are supported, as required, through all aspects of the school day the focus being placed on developing functional skills, independence and resilience.
+Students accessing the SRB are supported, as required, through all

+Pupils in the SRB receive bespoke support timetables and packages designed through person centred practice aspects of the school day the focus being placed on developing functional skills, independence and resilience.
 Learning programmes are reviewed annually considering the student's stage of development and aspirations for the future.
 Across the SRB progress is tracked in bespoke ways to ensure success for all students and is reviewed on an ongoing basis.
 For more information, please contact inclusion@ monmouth.schoolsedu.org.uk